Inverse problem in the LaMET framework: Introduction

 In addition, with current renormalization strategies, including the ratio method~\cite{Musch:2010ka,Orginos:2017kos}, RI-MOM~\cite{Alexandrou:2017huk,Zhang:2020rsx}, hybrid~\cite{Ji:2020brr}, and self-renormalization~\cite{LatticePartonLPC:2021gpi}, noise increases significantly when the length of the Wilson line $z$ increases.
 This can be traced to the increase of noise caused by the ratio of exponentially shrinking noisy numbers.

 As a result, the available range of Fourier harmonics $\lambda = z P_z$ is quite limited, and the largest Fourier harmonics are often noisy, if not simply unreliable.
 In fact, state-of-the-art calculations involving a momentum $P_z$ of the order of 2 GeV and reasonably light quark masses often lose signal by $\lambda = z P_z$ of the order of $5 - 8$ (for a far from exhaustive set of examples, see~\cite{Zhang:2020dkn,Alexandrou:2021oih,Gao:2021dbh,HadStruc:2021qdf,Fan:2022kcb,Gao:2023ktu,Delmar:2023agv, Ding:2024saz,Good:2024iur}).
 The construction of $f(y, P_z)$ from such a limited range of noisy and possibly unreliable data is therefore an inverse problem worthy of particular attention.
+For the standard definition of ``inverse problem'', see, for example, the preface of Ref.~\cite{doi:10.1137/1.9780898717921} and Ch.~1 of Ref.~\cite{Aster2013}.

 At very large distances $z$, the renormalized correlation function decays exponentially.
-At asymptotic distances, a nonzero contribution is generated by a pion propagating along the spacelike distance $z$, described by a Bessel function that decays at large $|z|$ exponentially with the pion mass~\cite{Gao:2021dbh}.
+At asymptotic distances, a nonzero contribution is generated by a meson propagating along the spacelike distance $z$, described by a Bessel function that decays at large $|z|$ exponentially with the pion mass~\cite{Gao:2021dbh}.
 At intermediate distances, multi-particle or excited states could also contribute, and a different effective mass for the exponential may be appropriate, especially when considering physical quark masses.
 The expected exponential decay with $z$ is therefore given by a distance $r = m_{\textrm{eff}}^{-1}$ of the order of 1 fm.
 For $P_z = 2$ GeV, this corresponds approximately to an exponential decay in the Fourier harmonics of $\lambda_r \equiv r P_z \simeq 10$.
 Therefore, the signal in the lattice data frequently ends considerably before an asymptotic exponential regime is established.

 It should be noted that the asymptotic exponential regime is reached more quickly for heavier-than-physical quark masses and smaller momenta $P_z$.
 On top of that, both heavy quark masses and smaller momenta exponentially increase the strength of the signal in the lattice data.
 It is possible that studies with particularly low momentum $P_z$ retain signal until the asymptotic regime is more firmly established, but they are faced with stronger power corrections and perturbative uncertainties in the LaMET formalism.